The Bundeswehr has a recruiting problem. It doesn't really know how to recruit.

 - - - - -

 The Bundeswehr isn't so unattractive because of hardships.
 It's so unattractive because it's a red tape bureaucracy with lots of B.S..
-Young men don't become annoyed because of tough training - they become annoyed because of underemployment, visible inadequate training, lack of training ammunition, lack of equipment, too much bookkeeping and request forms, lack of seriousness, no challenges = little if any moments of success, equipment older than them and generally failures of the institution.
+Young men don't become annoyed because of tough training - they become annoyed because of underemployment, visibly inadequate training, lack of training ammunition, lack of equipment, equipment older than their trainers, too much bookkeeping and request forms, lack of seriousness, no challenges = little if any moments of success, too old equipment and generally failures of the institution.
 Young men avoid the army because of horror stories about how soldiers were treated poorly by civil bureaucracy and in-service superiors.
 They hear stories about soldiers serving for weeks in sweat suits because there was no uniform in their size in stock at the barracks' depot.

 - - - - -